Aniket-Rai-afk/julep-foodie-tour/README.md

 Hi there! 👋

-Hi there! 👋

-This project was created as part of my assignment for the **Founder's Office Role @Julep AI**.
-As someone just starting out, I was excited to explore a real-world use case — and Julep made it incredibly smooth.
+This project is part of my assignment for the **Founder's Office Role @Julep AI**.

-Using Julep's no-code platform, I built an agent that plans a full foodie tour across selected cities, taking into account the **local weather**, **famous dishes**, and **popular restaurants** — all without writing backend code or calling external APIs. 🚀
+As a fresher, I was really excited to try something practical and fun.
+Using Julep’s no-code platform, I created a small app that helps plan a foodie tour for different cities — based on the day’s weather and famous local dishes.
+The best part?
+I didn’t need to write any backend code or connect APIs.
+It all worked smoothly using Julep’s interface!

 ---

-## 🧠 Project Overview
+## 🧠 What I Tried to Build

-The goal was to build an AI agent that:
+The goal was to create an agent that:
-- Takes a **list of cities**
+- Takes names of a few cities
-- Fetches the **current weather**
+- Checks the weather in each city
-- Suggests **indoor or outdoor dining**
+- Suggests indoor or outdoor meals depending on weather
-- Picks **3 iconic local dishes per city**
+- Picks 3 famous local dishes
-- Recommends **top-rated restaurants**
+- Recommends well-known restaurants
-- Crafts a delightful **one-day foodie tour** including:
+- Gives a simple foodie plan for the day (Breakfast, Lunch, Dinner)
-  - 🥞 Breakfast
-  - 🍛 Lunch
-  - 🍽️ Dinner

 ---

-## ✨ Features
+## ✨ What Works

-✅ Dynamic city-based food planning
-✅ Weather-integrated dining suggestions
-✅ Region-specific dish recommendations
-✅ Narrative-style meal recommendations
-✅ Friendly, helpful AI-powered agent
+- It adjusts meal plans based on whether it’s sunny or humid
+- It gives different dishes and places for each city
+- It writes out a short, full-day food tour — in a friendly, story-like way
+- All of this happens just by chatting with the AI agent

 ---

-## 🏙️ Cities Explored
+## 🏙️ Cities I Used for Demo

-This version explores a gourmet day in:
+I tested this with:
-- **Delhi** 🌞 (Outdoor dining)
+- **Delhi** 🌞
-- **Bangalore** 🌤️ (Outdoor dining)
+- **Bangalore** 🌤️
-- **Mumbai** 🌡️ (Indoor dining)
+- **Mumbai** 🌡️

 ---

-## 🧾 Sample Output Screenshot

-Here's a glimpse of the working model from Julep:
+## 📸 Screenshots

+Here’s how it looks when the agent responds inside Julep:

 ### 📍 Food Tour for Delhi, Bangalore, and Mumbai
 ![Delhi + Chat Screenshot](./{8FCE60DE-5880-4CA8-915E-1CBE7C16D16E}.png)